FirewallDragon/amulet-of-entropy/docs/Customize.md

 ## Bonus Modes

-I'll be adding some addition modes soon, including common D&D dice.
+I'll be adding some additional modes soon, including common D&D dice.
 Stay tuned!
 You'll find the bonus images and some code you can copy in the [src/bonus](../src/bonus) directory.
 I'll also add some other splash screen images you can use.

 ## Flash Memory Full